AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 ---

-title: Service objects, an alternative
+title: An alternative to Service Objects
 date: 2020-12-05 10:00 UTC
-description: This article outlines an alternative to service objects encountered in Rails codebases.
+description: This article outlines how to use ActiveModel::Model to substitute service objects encountered in Rails codebases.
 tags: Rails, ActiveModel, Service Object
 social_media: hope.jpg